RichardNeverGiveup/Study-Notes/Data Structure and Algorithm/day04 Sequences List.md

 We wouldn't have to keep track of the size of the list because we can use _len_ funciton.
 But we still did that,because we don't want to have a lot of _len_ to messy the code.

 All the used locations in the internal list will occur at the beginning of the list. __Why don't we just put holes among the internal list?__
 Storing all the items at the beginning of the list, without holes, also means that we can randomly access elements of the list in O(1) time.
-We don鈥檛 have to search for the proper location of an element.
+We do not have to search for the proper location of an element.
 Indexing into the PyList will simply index into the internal items list to find the proper element as seen in the next sections.

 ```python